-Welcome to your files inbox, where you can share files, connect with file sharing services like Google Drive or Dropbox, or simply shoot your Atlas account an email with an attachment.
-(Think external lab results, or old patient files!)
-You can assign the documents in your files inbox directly to your patient’s chart, which makes keeping any external documentation associated with your patient a cinch.
-In essence, the Files Inbox makes your clinic’s life easier by providing a quick and easy way to send attachments to your account, therefore making them accessible to the entire office.
+Welcome to your files inbox, where you can share files, connect with file sharing services like Google Drive or Dropbox, or simply shoot your Atlas.md account an email with an attachment – think contracts, external lab results, or old patient files.

 File Hosting Services